chern-kp/obsidian-tooltips-in-vscode/README.md

 - An existing Obsidian vault, filled with notes with titles or aliases corresponding to words you will find while code editing (keyword of programming language etc)

 ## Extension Settings
+## Extension Settings

+This extension contributes the following settings:

+* `obsidian-tooltips.enableExternalLinks`: Enable/disable opening Obsidian links from tooltips (Default: Enabled)
+* `obsidian-tooltips.enableWordUnderline`: Enable/disable underlining of matched keywords that correspond to your Obsidian notes (Default: Disabled)

 ## Known Issues